zubairchutea/thrivecart/README.md

 ## 30-Day ThriveCart Free Trial Offer

-Although ThriveCart does not offer a free trial, you can test all features risk-free with their 30-day money-back guarantee, and right now a 90% off discount coupon lets you save up to $450 on the Pro Plan, giving full lifetime access without any monthly fees.
+ThriveCart does not currently offer a traditional free trial, but its 30-day money-back guarantee gives you a risk-free period to test the platform.
+If you're not satisfied, you can request a refund within the eligible 30-day window.
+A promotional discount may also reduce the upfront cost of the Pro Lifetime plan, giving you lifetime access without recurring monthly fees.
+Check the final offer and refund terms at checkout before purchasing.

 <a href="https://thrivecouponcart.com/recommends/thrivecart/" target="_blank" rel="noopener noreferrer">
   <img src="https://hostingfirst.discount/wp-content/uploads/2026/07/Discount-button.png"